FarronF/limerick-council-meetings/meetings/2022/10/10-Meeting of the Economic Development, Enterprise and Planning Strategic Policy Committee/Minutes - Meeting of the Economic Development, Enterprise and Planning Strategic Policy Committee - 20th June 2022.md

 P. Rattigan pointed out that Foreign Direct Investment would not be affected in the mid-west

+region and that the Department of Enterprise, Trade and Employment, worked with
+---
-region and that the Department of Enterprise, Trade and Employment, worked with--- stakeholders including Enterprise Ireland, the IDA and Fáilte Ireland in supporting their clients
+stakeholders including Enterprise Ireland, the IDA and Fáilte Ireland in supporting their clients

 in attracting potential investments.